Life insurance policies come in two forms or 'structures'.

 If this is the case, buying a stepped premium plan may be the best way to protect your family or partner against your potential severe injury or death.

-Life insurance is can be beneficial for anyone who has a family, but young spouses or parents often find it hard to afford life insurance.
+Life insurance can be beneficial for anyone who has a family, but young spouses or parents often find it hard to afford life insurance.

 Stepped premiums are one of the ways to purchase life insurance without breaking the bank.